 N25.
-Taking into consideration the key issues discussed in NTS Chapter 3 above, an SA Framework was established which includes SA Objectives, decision-making criteria and indicators.
-The SA Framework provides a way in which sustainability effects can be described, analysed and compared, and for monitoring the implementation of the Plan.
+Following consideration of key sustainability issues, as discussed in NTS Chapter 3, an SA Framework was established which includes SA Objectives, decision-making criteria and indicators.
+The SA Framework provides a way in which sustainability effects can be described, analysed and compared, and can be used in monitoring the Plan.